Consult with Pennsylvania College of Technology's admissions department to confirm any application fees and information.

 Pennsylvania College of Technology has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
-Wondering what factors are considered by Pennsylvania College of Technology during the admissions process?
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you shine.
+Curious about the factors that are considered by Pennsylvania College of Technology during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Pennsylvania College of Technology for more information on admission factors.

 To apply to Pennsylvania College of Technology, all applicants must submit the following items.
-Make sure to check in with Pennsylvania College of Technology's admissions department to confirm all application materials and requirements.
+Double check with Pennsylvania College of Technology's admissions department to confirm all application materials and requirements.

 Area | Required | Recommended | Required for Some | Details (If Any) |